porres/pd-cyclone/README.md

 Location of this repository is: https://github.com/porres/pd-cyclone.

 The original cyclone library, amongst other things, is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> repository, which carries the cyclone library version 0.1-Alpha56, present in the last release of Pd Extended [version 0.43.4] - made available in january  2013.
 The 0.1-Alpha56 version is now also available in the deken plug in as "cyclone-v0-0extended".
-A version 0.1alpha57 was developed (and can be found here <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>).
+Check the deken plugin at: <https://github.com/pure-data/deken>.

-A fork from this original repository is found at <https://github.com/electrickery/pd-miXedSon> and includes the version 0.1alpha57 and a newer version "0.2beta1" (from december 2015).
+A fork from this original repository is found at <https://github.com/electrickery/pd-miXedSon> and includes the version 0.1alpha57 (which can be found here <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta1" (from december 2015).
 Cyclone 0.2beta1 is also available for download via the deken plug in.
 The work from <https://github.com/electrickery/pd-miXedSon> is now forked to this repository.

 An update version of cyclone could emerge anytime from this repository with bug fixes, new objects and new functionalities aiming to an up to date set of Max/MSP cloned objects.
-Cyclone was originally developed around the time of Max/MSP 4.6 and since then Max has introduced new functionalities on some objects in Max 5+ versions.
+Cyclone was originally developed around the time of Max/MSP 4.6 - but since then, Max has introduced new functionalities on some objects in Max 5+ versions.
 Thus, some objects in cyclone are outdated to Max/MSP 4.
-Cyclone "0.2beta1" had still some objects with functionalities from Max/MSP 4, but with already some objects updated to include new functionalities introduced in Max 5 (but still missed functionalities from Max 6+ versions).
+Cyclone "0.2beta1" had still some objects with functionalities from Max/MSP 4, but with already some objects updated to include new functionalities introduced in Max 5 (but still missing functionalities from Max 6+ versions).

 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
 If in agreement to the Pd community of users and developers, this repository will release updates of the cyclone project (starting with version "0.3-beta-1").
 If so be it, besides bug fixes in current existing objects, new/further developments can include: